johangithub/AFMAN11-217v1/chp5.md

 5.11.4.1.1.
 If within aircraft capabilities, conventional airways should be retrieved from the aircraft database using the airway identifier.

 5.11.4.1.2.
 If airways cannot be retrieved from the database using the airway identifier, conventional airways may be constructed by manual entry of associated waypoints/NAVAIDS.
 These waypoints/NAVAIDS should be retrieved from the database by waypoint name if possible.
 Entry of all airway waypoints is not required.
 At a minimum, all compulsory waypoints, all NAVAIDS, and any waypoint associated with a change in course must be entered.
-On crewed aircraft, if airways are entered manually, waypoint sequence must be verified by another crewmember.
+On crewed aircraft, if airways are entered manually, waypoint sequence must be verified by another crew member.

 5.11.4.2.
 RNAV Airways.
 RNAV airways should be retrieved in their entirety from the database using the airway identifier.
 If entered manually, aircrew must ensure that all waypoints are entered and flyby/flyover attributes are correctly entered.